yoniholmes/grunt-text-replace/README.md

   }
 }]

-// The full text will now be:  "Hello planet"
+// The new text will now be:  "Hello planet"
 ```